Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

   * Initial concentration in every compartment (which is calculated based on the reference concentration, relative expression values and localization settings as described above) is hidden as per default.
 To show and **to edit** it (if required), the *Show initial concentration* checkbox must be activated:

   {% hint style="warning" %}
-  Most initial concentration values can only be computed in the context of an individual.
-If you enter a specific value, it will be used in all individual using this expression profile and will effectively replace the formula described previously.
+  Most initial concentration values can only be computed in the context of an individual the expression profile is linked to.
+If you enter a specific value, it will be used in all individuals that use this expression profile and will effectively replace the formula described previously.
   {% endhint %}

 ![Show/Edit (effective) initial concentration](../assets/images/part-3/ShowInitialConcentration.png)